 The safest type of UVC sanitizer is one that allows you to place items inside a closed space where the light will be used, which shields you from any accidental exposure.
 There are lots of options of this kind out there, from small sterilizers made for everyday items like glasses, watches, and jewelry, including this UV Light Sanitizer, to larger options like this UV Light Sanitizer Bag.
 Both of these products specify UVC use.

 UV-Sanitizing Water Bottles

-One of the first ways that UVC rays were used for sanitizing was in water, so it’s no surprise that there are plenty of UV-sanitizing water bottles out there.
+One of the first ways that UVC rays were used for sanitizing was in the water, so it’s no surprise that there are plenty of UV-sanitizing water bottles out there.
 Amazon recommends the CrazyCap UV Water Purifier Cap, which can double as a surface sterilizer that utilizes UVC.
-LARQ water bottles are a slightly more expensive, cult-favorite UVC-sanitizing option that are beloved for their functionality and minimalist style.
+LARQ water bottles are a slightly more expensive, cult-favorite UVC-sanitizing option that is beloved for their functionality and minimalist style.

 One of the best-known UVC sanitizers was launched on the television show Shark Tank.
-PhoneSoap safely sanitizes smartphones and other small items like keys, credit cards, and smart watches.
-It doubles as a universal phone charger, and comes in various sizes so it can clean all phone sizes.
+PhoneSoap safely sanitizes smartphones and other small items like keys, credit cards, and smartwatches.
+It doubles as a universal phone charger and comes in various sizes so it can clean all phone sizes.
 The newest and largest PhoneSoap product, HomeSoap, launches soon.

 UV-Light Air Purifiers

 Far-UVC light has been proven effective on airborne illnesses like the flu, and can accordingly be used in air purifiers and humidifiers.
 Again, only spring for UVC options, like the Guardian HEPA Filter Air Cleaner.